lino-framework/book/docs/dev/help_texts.rst

-When you run :cmd:`inv bd` on a Sphinx doctree that has :mod:`help_texts_extractor <lino.sphinxcontrib.help_texts_extractor>` installed, Sphinx takes the first paragraph of every object description in your Sphinx documentation and write it to a :xfile:`help_texts.py` file.
+When you run :cmd:`inv bd` on a Sphinx doctree that has :mod:`help_texts_extractor <lino.sphinxcontrib.help_texts_extractor>` installed, Sphinx takes the first paragraph of every object description in your Sphinx documentation and writes it to a :xfile:`help_texts.py` file.

 Note that only the *first* paragraph of the content of every :rst:dir:`class` and :rst:dir:`attribute` directive is taken as help text, and that any